pha4ge/hAMRonization/test/README.md

 `pytest` is a python framework that makes building simple and scalable tests easy.
 It's available on PyPI so installing is just a matter of running `pip install -U pytest` on the command line.

+Tests can be executed on the root directory of the repository or in the test folder.
 To invoke the execution of the test just run

 `pytest`

-pytest will run all files of the form test_*.py or *_test.py.
+`pytest` will run all files of the form test_*.py or *_test.py.
 The [..%] refers to the overall progress of running all test cases.
 After it finishes, pytest then shows a failure report or a success message.

 ## tests to be implemented